What to do, see and eat in Cartagena, Colombia

 The tour concluded in Getsemani with a boli, a frozen fruit popsicle sold from a neighbor’s living room window.

 We got so much more than food from this tour.
 Despite having been to Cartagena twice before, it wasn’t until I took Kristy’s street food tour that I felt I really understood the history, customs and character of Cartagena from a local perspective - and Kristy’s enthusiasm for her adopted city is contagious.

 Seriously, this is my #1 recommendation.
 Ignore everything else I tell you if you wish, but you must do a street food tour with Cartagena Connections.

-3. head to the islands
+3. Head to the islands

 There are a variety of snorkeling and island beach options just a short boat ride away from Cartagena.
-The beach just outside the historic city walls is not someplace you want to soak up some rays, unfortunately.
-Not the beachy vibe you'd probably be going for.

 On our very first trip to Cartagena, we went to Islas Del Rosario and Playa Blanca.
 The beaches were gorgeous, but the snorkeling wasn't mind-blowing.
 On Playa Blanca, we experienced some incredible hospitality and friendliness from a random Colombian family on the same excursion as us, further cementing in my mind that Colombians are some of the absolute nicest, most warm and welcoming people on the planet.

 If islands are on the agenda during your trip to Cartagena, Kristy can hook you up there as well.